ERN BOND patient representative – ePAGs

-What are the ePAGs?
+What are ePAGs?

-• monitor ethical issues
+• monitoring ethical issues;

-• ensure evaluation of patient experience
+• ensuring the evaluation of patient experience;

-• participation in ERN evaluation
+• participating in ERN evaluation.

 ERN BOND patient representatives